corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/corda-configuration-file.md

 initialiseSchema
-The property is used only when a node runs against a H2 database, and it’s replaced by the `runMigration` property for other databases.
 Boolean which indicates whether to update the database schema at startup (or create the schema when node starts for the first time).
                                         If set to `false` on startup, the node will validate if it’s running against a compatible database schema.

 *Default:* true

 initialiseAppSchema
-The property is used only when a node runs against a H2 database.
 The property allows to override `database.initialiseSchema` for the Hibernate DDL generation for CorDapp schemas.
                                         `UPDATE` performs an update of CorDapp schemas, while `VALID` only verifies their integrity and `NONE` performs no check.
                                         When `initialiseSchema` is set to `false`, then `initialiseAppSchema` may be set as `VALID` or `NONE` only.

 *Default:* CorDapp schema creation is controlled with `initialiseSchema`.

-runMigration
-Boolean on whether to run the database migration scripts at startup.
-In production please keep it false.
-For more information please
-                                        check [Database management scripts](database-management.md).
-If migration is not run, on startup, the node will check if it’s running on the correct database version.
-                                        The property is used only when a node runs against a database other than H2, and it’s replaced by the `initialiseSchema` property for other databases.

-*Default:* false

-schema
-Some database providers require a schema name when generating DDL and SQL statements.
-The value is passed to the Hibernate
-                                        property ‘hibernate.default_schema’.
-This is optional.

-hibernateDialect
-Optional property for testing/development against an unsupported database.
-The value is passed to Hibernate `hibernate.dialect` option.
-                                        All supported databases don’t require this option, as Hibernate sets the correct dialect value out of box.

 dataSourceProperties